MARKET SNAPSHOT: Dow Poised To Sink To Kick Off The Week As Investors Ready For China-U.S. Trade Meeting

 Jerome Powell set to deliver remarks at 1 p.m.
 Eastern Time

-U.S. stock-index futures Monday morning headed solidly lower to start the week, ahead of a fresh round of high-level tariff negotiations between Beijing and Washington, scheduled to begin in earnest Oct.
+U.S. stock-index futures Monday morning edged lower, off session lows, to start the week, ahead of a fresh round of high-level tariff negotiations between Beijing and Washington, scheduled to begin in earnest Oct.
 10-11.
 The prospects of upbeat negotiations, however, appear unlikely given the reports that China is advocating for a limited trade agreement.

 How are benchmarks performing?